 With mountains, lakes, waterfalls and more within a 30-minute drive, there are plenty of hiking options near Hendersonville.

-If you’re headed for a day trip, bring plenty of water, sunscreen and bug spray.
+If you’re headed for a day hike, bring plenty of water, sunscreen and bug spray—check out these recommendations for day hiking essentials.
 You might also want to pack a picnic.
 The fresh sandwiches and wraps at The Baker’s Box in Hendersonville are your best bet for a quick lunch that’s portable but not fast food.

 Favorite trails nearby include Jump Off Rock, Holmes Educational State Forest, Bearwallow Mountain and DuPont State Recreational Forest.
 The latter spans more than 10,000 acres, so if you really want to allow time to explore it, add a couple days onto your trip.